react-cosmos/react-cosmos/README.md

 If you use the [React integration](http://dev.apollodata.com/react/) of [Apollo Client](http://dev.apollodata.com/) to provide data in your app, you may want to:

-* work on your data components in isolation ;
+* Work on your data components in isolation
-* provide static or dynamic mocks to prototype your components:
+* Provide static or dynamic mocks to prototype your components

-This proxy wraps your components with the `ApolloProvider` so they can render in Cosmos like they would normally in your app, and it .
+This proxy wraps your components with the `ApolloProvider` so they can render in Cosmos like they would normally in your app.
+Then, you'll be able to consume directly your API or mock its response.

 ##### Configuration